jdeluyck/kcoreorg-website/_posts/2009/2009-01-03-linux-on-the-apple-macbook.md

   - linux
   - macbook
 ---
 I was bored recently, and decided to install Linux on my Macbook.
-I opted for the distribution I like best &#8211; <a href="http://www.debian.org" target="_blank">Debian</a> (<a href="http://www.debian.org/releases/unstable/" target="_blank">unstable/Sid</a>).
+I opted for the distribution I like best - <a href="http://www.debian.org" target="_blank">Debian</a> (<a href="http://www.debian.org/releases/unstable/" target="_blank">unstable/Sid</a>).

-After some twiddling it all works rather well, I&#8217;m amazed how well ;) Even suspend to ram works flawlessly! (that was a different case a year ago, when I last had linux on a laptop).
-The only things I still have to get working is the framebuffer console (so I get something better than 80&#215;25), and the infrared.
+After some twiddling it all works rather well, I'm amazed how well ;) Even suspend to ram works flawlessly! (that was a different case a year ago, when I last had linux on a laptop).
+The only things I still have to get working is the framebuffer console (so I get something better than 80x25), and the infrared.
 Nothing very high on the agenda, though :)

-I&#8217;ve detailed the installation instructions <a href="https://kcore.org/2010/05/02/running-linux-on-an-apple-macbook-21/" target="_blank">in this post</a>.
+I've detailed the installation instructions <a href="https://kcore.org/2010/05/02/running-linux-on-an-apple-macbook-21/" target="_blank">in this post</a>.